-Rebecca Mueller, Ph.D., is Assistant Professor of Social Studies Education at USC Upstate.
+Rebecca Mueller, Ph.D., is an assistant professor of Social Studies Education at USC Upstate.
 Her research focuses on teachers' use of inquiry and questioning in the social studies classroom.
-Dr. Mueller co-edited a National Council for the Social Studies Bulletin, Teaching the C3 Framework: Exploring Inquiry-Based Instruction in Social Studies.
-"Compelling Questions with Rebecca Mueller" has been featured on Visions of Education, a podcast devoted to "big ideas in education."
+She co-edited a National Council for the Social Studies Bulletin: Teaching the C3 Framework: Exploring Inquiry-Based Instruction in Social Studies.
 Prior to joining the USC Upstate faculty, Dr. Mueller was a nationally certified secondary instructor in Lexington, Kentucky.

-Marc Turner is President-Elect of the South Carolina Council for Social Studies.
-The council's legislative priority "Social Studies: Every Student, Every Day" reflects their position that the survival of our democracy depends upon quality social studies instruction in grades K-12.

-Mr. Turner is also Co-Chair of the South Carolina Council for History Education.
-Established in 2000, this council provides guidance and professional development for the state's K-12 social studies standards.

-A nationally certified instructor, Mr. Turner teaches honors and AP level courses in history, government, and economics in Lexington-Richland School District Five.
+Marc Turner is the president-elect of the South Carolina Council for Social Studies and co-chairman of the South Carolina Council for History Education.
+The state Council for Social Studies has developed a detailed policy statement on civics education, which can be viewed on its website.
+Established in 2000, the South Carolina Council for History Education provides guidance and professional development for the state's K-12 social studies standards.
+Mr.Turner teaches honors and AP level courses in history, government, and economics in Lexington/Richland District Five.

-Staying Nonpartisan in Hyper-Partisan Times

-Is it possible to be nonpartisan in hyper-partisan times?
+Staying Nonpartisan in Hyper-Partisan Times Is it possible to be nonpartisan in hyper-partisan times?

 Participate in a thought-provoking presentation along with real-life scenarios for break-out groups to discuss and provide options/solutions.
 The session will be led by Sharda Jackson Smith, LWVSC Director of National Issues and Action, and JoAnne Day, LWVSC Director of State Program, past LWVSC Co-President, and a commissioner since 2020 on the South Carolina Election Commission.